-Learning how to thicken gravy without flour is not a difficult task, as there are some other great alternatives and methods that will help enhance gravy.
+Learning how to thicken gravy without flour is not a difficult task.
+There are great flour alternatives and methods that will help enhance gravy.

 In North America, canned and instant gravies are commonly found in grocery stores.
 You will also often come across folks enjoying gravy with biscuits, roasts, meatloaf, rice, noodles, chips (fries), and mashed potatoes.

 Likewise, many locals prepare homemade gravy during Thanksgiving or at a cookout.
-That is why it’s become critical to figure out how to thicken gravy without flour – a key ingredient in making gravy.
+If you love to make gravies, you should learn how to thicken gravy without flour – a key ingredient in making gravy.

 Follow this article to learn how to thicken gravy without flour.